TKone7/lightread/doc_10___requirements.md

 - [x] Content views could be registered in order to allow statistics regarding its popularity.
 - [ ] Publisher could be able to examine the views and revenue per content over time in form of charts.
 - [ ] Users could be able to set up their profile, including enter some descriptive text about themselves and upload a profile picture.
+- [ ] Consumers could have the ability to load their funds with a limited amount of Satoshis in order to speed up the purchasing process.
 - [ ] Admins could be able to manage user accounts via web interface.
 - [ ] Admins could be able to monitor all Lightning transactions happening on the platform via web interface.
 - [ ] The platform shall publicly show the information of the connected Lightning node in order to allow other Lightning node administrators to open channels with it.